 About the Author

-Mark Hutten, M.A. is the creator of the Online Parent Support.
-He is a practicing counseling psychologist and parent coach with more than 20 years’ experience.
-He has worked with hundreds of children, teens and adults with Aspergers and High-Functioning Autism (HFA), and presents workshops and runs training courses for parents, teachers, marriage counselors and other professionals who deal with Aspergers and HFA.
+Mark Hutten, M.A. is the creator of Online Parent Support, LLC with a Master's Degree in Counseling Psychology.
+He is a parent-coach with more than 30 years’ experience.
+He has worked with hundreds of children, teens, and adults with ASD Level 1.
+He presents workshops and runs training courses for parents, teachers, marriage counselors and other professionals who deal autism.
 Also, Mark is a prolific author of articles and ebooks on the subject.

 Contact Information: